 Getting Value Out of the Matrix

-This matrix might not be your be-all and end-all.
+The Covey's time management matrix might not be your be-all and end-all.
 And it doesn’t have to be.
-What’s important is finding a technique that helps you become more productive and reach your business and personal goals.
-I’m a fan of the matrix because it’s an objective-like helping hand when it comes to productivity.
+What’s important is finding a technique that helps you use your time spent and become more productive to reach your business and personal goals.
+It can even help in your private life and managing those important things and all those activities including family.
+I’m a fan of the matrix because it’s an objective-like helping hand when it comes to productivity, personal development and time management strategies.
 But habits of highly successful people vary.
-If you’re struggling with productivity and unsure of what else to do, give it a try!
-It just might be the game-changer you’ve needed.
+If you’re struggling with productivity, prioritizing tasks and managing urgent things in your life and are unsure of what you can do, give it a try!
+It just might be the game-changer and the perfect example you’ve needed to help establish a work life balance for the long run.
+Spend less time on the less important things in your life and more time on the more important things to help you and your personal life.